Date: 2 January 2016. Getting Betsy

 Life afloat is wonderful.
 That

-I'll be able to take her out for a spin at will means more to me
+I will be able to take her out for a spin at will means more to me

 to wait too long.
 As Peggie Hall so rightly pointed out in the